gouthamganesan/Notes/Java_Notes.md

 * The keyword `this` is a reference to the current object.
 The statement (call) `this()` can be said only inside a constructor and that too, must be the first statement of the constructor.
 * But the statement `super()` must also be the first statement of the a constructor, right.
 There is an option.
 Either the statement `super()` or `this()` must be the first statement of the constructor.
 But NEVER both.
 * Since at least one constructor must have `super()` call, that constructor is The Real Constructor.
 There can be multiple ones.
 This does the Real Work of initialising the object.
+* The object lives as long as the *reference variable* which refers to it lives.
+So how long does the *reference variable* lives?
+That depends on whether the variable is a local or an instance variable.
+* A local variable lives as long as the method in which it is declared lives on the stack frame.
+Once the stack frame is removed from the stack, the variable goes out of existence.
+* An instance variable lives as long as the object that contains it lives.
+Which in turn depends on the lifetime of the reference variable.
+* There is a difference between *Scope* and *being alive*.
+* Being alive means how long the variable can retain its value.
+A local variable can retain its value as long as the method in which it is declared is on the stack.
+* Scope means when the variable is accessible.
+A local variable is accessible only when the stack frame (the method) in which it is contained (declared) is at the top of the stack.
+In other words, the local variable is accessible only when the variable's method is the one currently running.
+* In case of Reference variables, the rules are same for both primitives and reference variables.
+The variable lives as long as the method is on the stack (for local variables) or (in case of instance variables) as long as its object lives.
+* When the reference to an object dies and it is the *only* reference to it, then the object is eligible for *garbage collection*.
+So, when your program runs out of memory, the garbage collector (GC) collect all the un-referenced objects to reclaim memory to run the program.
+* There are three ways to get rid of an objects reference,
+  * When its method dies.
+  * The reference is assigned to another new object.
+(Reprogrammed)
+  * The reference is assigned to `null`.
+(Deprogrammed)